-23 RFAP p.
-138 - 24 Oliver Wendell Holmes, Ralph Waldo Emerson, in The Writings of Oliver Wendell Holmes, 1891, Vol. 14, p.
-125 - 25 Judith Wellman, Marjory Allen Perez, with Charles Lenhart and others, "Sodus Bay Phalanx", pp 311-340, in "Uncovering the Underground Railroad, Abolitionism, and African American Life in Wayne County, New York, 1820 to 1880", Wayne County Historian's office, 2008.
+RFAP p.
+138

+&lt;sup>24 Oliver Wendell Holmes, Ralph Waldo Emerson, in The Writings of Oliver Wendell Holmes, 1891, Vol. 14, p.
+125

+&lt;sup>25 Judith Wellman, Marjory Allen Perez, with Charles Lenhart and others, "Sodus Bay Phalanx", pp 311-340, in "Uncovering the Underground Railroad, Abolitionism, and African American Life in Wayne County, New York, 1820 to 1880", Wayne County Historian's office, 2008.
 The first link displays the relevant section of the document.
 The second link leads to a web page that offers the complete document for purchase in addition to limited views on a section-by-section basis.
+The animal shelter is called the Cracker Box Palace.

+&lt;sup>26 Amy Post, "The Underground Railroad," in William Farley Peck, Semi-centennial History of the City of Rochester (1884), Chapter XLIII, pp. 462, 458

+&lt;sup>27 SGOF Vol. 1, p.
+22

+&lt;sup>28 Rev. Gannett named "Alcott" as a church member who was said to have been active in the Underground Railroad, probably referring to Sidney S. Alcott, or perhaps William W. Allcott.

-The animal shelter is called the Cracker Box Palace. - 26 Amy Post, "The Underground Railroad," in William Farley Peck, Semi-centennial History of the City of Rochester (1884), Chapter XLIII, pp. 462, 458 - 27 SGOF Vol. 1, p.
-22 - 28 LWSBA, Vol. 1, pp. 180-181 - 29 The "Frederick Douglass and John Brown" section combines information from several sources: RFAP pp. 221-222; Victoria Sandwick Schmitt, "Rochester's Frederick Douglass, Part Two," in Rochester History, Vol. LXVII, Fall 2005, No. 4, p.
+&lt;sup>29 LWSBA, Vol. 1, pp. 180-181

+&lt;sup>30 The "Frederick Douglass and John Brown" section combines information from several sources: RFAP pp. 221-222; Victoria Sandwick Schmitt, "Rochester's Frederick Douglass, Part Two," in Rochester History, Vol. LXVII, Fall 2005, No. 4, p.
 11; Sally Parker, "Preserving Family Memories by Remembering an Icon", in New York Archives, Spring, 2018; James Monroe Gregory, Frederick Douglass the Orator, 1893, pp. 44-48.
-In the earlier telling of this story, Douglass traveled to Canada in a boat across Lake Ontario, but researcher Charles Lenhart has recently demonstrated that he was conveyed to Canada by a land route. - 30 LWSBA Vol. 3, p.
-1491 - 31 Elizabeth Cady Stanton, Eighty Years and More (1815-1897): Reminiscences of Elizabeth Cady Stanton, 1898, pp. 160-161 - 32 Quoted in Peter Wirzbicki, Fighting for the Higher Law: Black and White Transcendentalists Against Slavery, University of Pennsylvania Press, 2021, p.
-138 - 33 "More Women's Rights Conventions", Women's Rights National Historical Park - 34 Peter Wirzbicki, Fighting for the Higher Law: Black and White Transcendentalists Against Slavery, University of Pennsylvania Press, 2021, p.
-137 - "More Women's Rights Conventions", Women's Rights National Historical Park - 35 The quote by Rev. Gannett is found in Harold W. Sanford, "A Century of Unitarianism in Rochester," 1929 - 36 LWSBA Vol. 1, pp. 148-149 - 37 LWSBA Vol. 1, p.
-167 - 38 Elizabeth Cady Stanton, Anthony's closest co-worker, described Anthony as an agnostic.
+Most versions of this story say that Douglass traveled to Canada by boat across Lake Ontario, but researcher Charles Lenhart has found indications that he traveled by land.
+See the account of Douglass's journey by Anson S. Wood, former Deputy Secretary of State for New York, in a scrapbook of newspaper clippings at the Monroe County Library, p.
+21.

+LWSBA Vol. 3, p.
+1491

+&lt;sup>32 Elizabeth Cady Stanton, Eighty Years and More (1815-1897): Reminiscences of Elizabeth Cady Stanton, 1898, pp. 160-161

+&lt;sup>33 Quoted in Peter Wirzbicki, Fighting for the Higher Law: Black and White Transcendentalists Against Slavery, University of Pennsylvania Press, 2021, p.
+138

+&lt;sup>34 "More Women's Rights Conventions", Women's Rights National Historical Park

+&lt;sup>35 Peter Wirzbicki, Fighting for the Higher Law: Black and White Transcendentalists Against Slavery, University of Pennsylvania Press, 2021, p.
+137

+&quot;More Women's Rights Conventions", Women's Rights National Historical Park

+&lt;sup>36 Gannett's quote comes from Harold W. Sanford, "A Century of Unitarianism in Rochester," 1929.
+Mann's history implies that Channing was minister of the church for a year, but Frothingham's Memoir of William Henry Channing, 1886, pp. 254-255, says he served for two years, first on a provisional basis and then as a settled minister.

+&lt;sup>37 LWSBA Vol. 1, pp. 148-149

+&lt;sup>38 LWSBA Vol. 1, p.
+167

+&lt;sup>39 Elizabeth Cady Stanton, Anthony's closest co-worker, described Anthony as an agnostic.
 In 1877, Anthony's dying sister asked her to talk about the afterlife, but, as Anthony later wrote, "I could not dash her faith with my doubts, nor could I pretend a faith I had not; so I was silent in the dread presence of death."
 See LWSBA Vol 2., p.
+516. Perhaps the guidance Rev. Channing gave to the young Susan B. Anthony that "had a lasting spiritual influence on her" dealt with how to lead a religious life if you are unsure about the existence of God.